tobor88/ReversePowerShell/README.md

 Import-Module .\ReversePowerShell.psm1
 ```

-If your are able to use Invoke-Expresion (IEX) this module can be imported using the following command.
+If your are able to use Invoke-Expresion (IEX), this module (ReversePowerShell) can be imported using the following command.
 You can also copy and paste the functions into your PowerShell session so the cmdlets become available to run.
 Notice the .ps1 extension.
 When using downloadString this will need to be a ps1 file to inject the module into
 memory in order to run the cmdlets.